"When I take a picture of my husband that he didn't ask for...When my husband takes a picture of me that I asked for."

 Another Reddit mom chimed in to add that she tries really hard to get great shots of her partner with their kids, but that he doesn't do the same for her and she's worried that "someday [their children will] look at photos and say 'I'm so glad we had Daddy; Mom was never around.'"

 Another mom chimed in with her story, explaining that her partner used to get frustrated when she would take photographs and tell her to enjoy the moment instead.

 "Fast forward a few months and he realizes that we have a TON of pictures of him and our son and have NO pictures of me with our son that aren't selfies and he says, 'We really need to take more pictures of you two together.'
 NO, babe.
 YOU need to take more pictures of us together!!!" she wrote.

 Bolduc's comic hit a nerve with these moms because it's just so true— even for a superstar like Pink!
-Last January the singer Instagrammed a video she'd taken of her husband, Carey Hart, with their son, Jameson.
+In January 2018 the singer Instagrammed a video she'd taken of her husband, Carey Hart, with their son, Jameson.

 "I hope one of [Carey's] resolutions is to photograph his wife more.
 Just so people know I exist.
 Carry on…" she wrote.

 We've said it before here at Motherly: Please take some (nice) pictures of mama and the baby.